indreshp135/AnswerSheetSender/README.md

 ## Working
 Download **NODEJS** and install.<br>
-In command prompt go to repective directory and clone the repo
+In command prompt go to respective directory and clone the repo
 ```sh
 git clone https://github.com/indreshp135/AnswerSheetSender
 ```